EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

 The user supplies a range of operable PRFs of the SAR instrument.
 Depending on the orbit conditions (the altitude of satellite in our case) a usable/ valid PRF has to be selected for target observation.
 [2] is the primary reference for this formulation, although some errors have been found (and corrected for the current implementation) in the text.

+.. warning:: The nominal orientation of the instrument is considered while evaluating the near range and far range and hence the operable PRF.
+If
+             the actual instrument look-angle is different, the selected PRF may not be correct.

 The below conditions need to be satisfied:

 1. The length of the echo from 3-dB antenna beam illuminated swath is less than inter-pulse period.
 See [2] Pg 22, 23 and 24.